What is Project Cost Management?

 This article explains the different steps and processes in Project Cost Management, following methods like AACE International’s Total Cost Management Framework.

-The Benefits of Project Cost Management for Your Organization
+Benefits of Project Cost Management

 - Risk mitigation: Applying cost management empowers project teams to anticipate financial risks and implement strategies to manage them proactively, ensuring smoother project execution.